James Ronald: Politics

+During debate on the Commonwealth Franchise Bill in 1902, Ronald argued that Aboriginal Australians should not be automatically disenfranchised.

 Ronald retained Southern Melbourne for the ALP at the 1903 federal election.
 His constituency was abolished prior to the 1906 election and he instead chose to stand for the nearby seat of Melbourne Ports.
 He sought ALP endorsement, despite initially being deemed ineligible after letting his local branch membership lapse, but in September 1906 was defeated for ALP preselection by James Mathews.
 Ronald attributed his defeat in part to the efforts of the Orange Order and called for its members to be banned from the ALP.
 He subsequently announced he would stand as an independent and publicly denounced the ALP.
 He failed to win re-election, placing third behind Mathews and the Protectionist Party candidate.

 In 1917, following the Australian Labor Party split of 1916, Ronald joined the Nationalist Party and unsuccessfully sought preselection for Melbourne Ports.
 He made one final run for parliament at the 1929 federal election, standing unsuccessfully for the seat of Fawkner.